Unique biodiversity and ancient geology

 Take the opportunity to explore and get to know the local Aboriginal or Torres Strait nations of the area you are visiting.

-Get to know the local
+Get to know the local wildlife

 In Australia, nature is everywhere – from protected areas to urban landscapes.
 Not only is this nature essential to the health, well-being and quality of life of visitors and local residents alike, it’s also fundamentally important to Australia’s economy.
 Everyone has a joint responsibility to protect and conserve it.